 © dpa

-Kiez: Small Islands in the Big City
+Kiez: Small Island in the Big City

 What is a Kiez?
 Where does that word come from?
 And what kind of Kieze are there in Berlin?
 A short introduction for new Berliners and visitors. more